crcdng/tezos-dev-resources/list.md

 ### JavaScript / Typescript

-* (Fi DSL, (outdated) JavaScript like syntax https://fi-code.com/)

 * Svelte: "A Svelte template to build awesome dapps on Tezos!" https://github.com/claudebarde/svelte-tezos-template (based on Taquito and Beacon, License missing)

-* Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://tezostaquito.io/ (MIT License)
+* Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://tezostaquito.io/ (MIT License) **Taquito is my recommendation for web coding and for connecting to smart contracts written in CamelLIGO on Tezos**

 * see also: JsLIGO